jumboindex/kanto-pokedex/README.md

 If I had more time, I would like to render more stats about each Pokemon, add more filters and improve the styling - for example color the card based on the Pokemon type i.e. Red for type: fire.

+Note: search does not work on chrome mobile version - seems the keyup, keypress, change etc. events are not supported.

 ## Technologies

 - Angular 14